The following article I got from Rapid 7 website, describe the ranking in Metasploit exploit.

 source : rapid7 GitHub

-Share this article if you found this post was useful:
+Share this article if you found it was useful: